aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

   - `snapshot_name`: Name of the snapshot to restore.
   - `compress` and `chunk_size`: (Optional) Settings for metadata compression and file chunking.
+  - `indices`: (Optional) A comma-separated list of index patterns to restore specific indices.
+If no patterns are provided, all indices are restored by default.

 - **Microsoft Azure**